 Header bidding has been in the headlines nonstop in the past couple years.
-Header Bidding was introduced in early 2009, and as it stands in 2017, it is estimated that approx. 70% of publishers have adopted this technology.
+Header Bidding was introduced in early 2009, and as it stands in 2020, it is estimated that a majority of publishers have adopted this technology.
 It makes sense that there are several myths surrounding its implementation.
 Let’s discuss those myths and the pros and cons of header bidding.

 More Revenue: Using the old way of just one pool of demand each time, lowers competition and CPMs.
 Pitting exchange bids against each other drives up the price.
 Enthusiasts claim that header bidding can increase rates for some publishers by up to 30%.
 And a few have even seen gains as high as 50% in CPMs.